 a.
 Before Contacting UKC.
 Hold some preliminary meetings.
 Discuss the types of events you wish to hold and your profit status.
 You should have a list of possible sites for your events.
 It is best if you already have some leaders in place: a President, Vice President, Secretary and Treasurer, at a minimum.

 b.
 New club packet.
-Download the sample Constitution and Bylaws that fits your club.
-The fewer changes you make to the sample we provide, the more quickly your Constitution and Bylaws will be approved.
+Download the club application and the sample constitution and bylaws.
+The constitution and bylaws can be modified to fit your club's needs.
+The fewer changes you make to the sample that is provided however; the easier it will be to approve.

 - • Click here for procedures on licensing for New UKC Clubs and Provisional Clubs.